tacman/ux/src/Icons/README.md

     # The local directory where icons are stored.
     icon_dir: '%kernel.project_dir%/templates/icons'

-    # The cache pool to use for icons.
-    cache: cache.system

     # The name of the Twig component to use for rendering icons.
     twig_component_name: 'UX:Icon'

-    # Whether to warm the icon cache when the container is warmed up.
-    cache_on_container_warmup: true

     # Default attributes to add to all icons.
     default_icon_attributes: